 One of the most popular features of Kodi is its add-ons.
 They come from both official and unofficial sources and they are supported by an active community of developers.
 Almost every single day, you can find an interesting add-on to install and try.
 Even if you don’t have any locally stored media files, Kodi can unlock a huge Internet library of files that can be streamed.
 Just imagine launching Kodi and being greeted with thousands of movies that can be played in just a couple of clicks.
 This is why Kodi should be your #1 choice as well as why it is in a completely different category than any other Linux media player.

-Installation of software on Linux often works differently from Windows or macOS.
+Installation of software on Linux works differently from Windows or macOS.
 For example, Windows installation of Kodi requires you to download an executable (.exe) file and install Kodi from there.
 On the other hand, macOS installation of Kodi requires having a DMG file and unpacking it.
-All of these methods mean having to spend very little time on installation.
+All of these methods mean having to spend very little time on the installation.
 Lucky of, you can install Kodi on Linux in under a couple of minutes as well.
-However, Linux comes with a bit different installation method.

 First, we’ll show you how to install Kodi on Linux by looking at Ubuntu-based distributions.
 Then, we’ll be taking a look at other versions of this OS.